pingcap/docs/develop/dev-guide-optimistic-and-pessimistic-transaction.md

 The pessimistic transaction model is more intuitive and easier to implement on the application side.
 The optimistic transaction model requires complex application-side retry mechanisms.

-The following is an example of [bookshop](/develop/dev-guide-bookshop-schema-design.md).
-It uses an example of buying books to show the advantages and disadvantages of optimistic and pessimistic transactions.
+The following is an example of a [bookshop](/develop/dev-guide-bookshop-schema-design.md).
+It uses an example of buying books to show the pros and cons of optimistic and pessimistic transactions.
 The process of buying books mainly consists of the following:

 1. Update the stock quantity
 2. Create an order
 3. Pay the order

-These three operations need to ensure that all of them succeed or all fail, and in the case of concurrency, they must be guaranteed not to be oversold.
+These operations must either all succeed or all fail.
+You must ensure that overselling does not happen in the case of concurrency.

 ## Pessimistic transactions

 The following code uses two threads to simulate the process that two users buy the same book in a pessimistic transaction model.
-There are 10 books left in the bookstore, Bob buys 6 books, and Alice buys 4 books.
+There are 10 books left in the bookstore.
+Bob buys 6 books, and Alice buys 4 books.
 They complete the orders at nearly the same time.
-All books in inventory are sold out.
+As a result, all books in inventory are sold out.

-Because we use multiple threads to simulate the situation that multiple users insert data simultaneously, we need to use a connection object with safe threads.
-Here we use Java's popular connection pool [HikariCP](https://github.com/brettwooldridge/HikariCP) for demo.
+Because you use multiple threads to simulate the situation that multiple users insert data simultaneously, you need to use a connection object with safe threads.
+Here use Java's popular connection pool [HikariCP](https://github.com/brettwooldridge/HikariCP) for demo.

-### 1. Write a pessimistic transaction example
+### Write a pessimistic transaction example

 #### Configuration file